 You can measure the deck, cut the carpet accordingly, and lay it down.
 But that method might not provide you with precise measurements.
 Lacking an inch or two for each section is rather unsightly.
 We recommend measuring the floor in smaller sections following this procedure:

 - Firstly, draw a basic outline of the floor on a piece of paper.
-Keep in mind to include the seats, drainers, hatches, and any other spots that the carpet won’t cover.
+Keep in mind to include the boat seats, drainers, hatches, and any other spots that the carpet won’t cover.

 - Measure each section with a tape measure and note the numbers down on your paper.